redbrogdon/github_reporter/DESIGN.md

 5.  `GitHubService` fetches pull request data.
 6. For each pull request, `GeminiService` generates a summary of changes.
 7. Finally, the `generateReport` method will format the collected data into a Markdown report and return it as a string.
-8. The entry point script will print this string to standard output.
+8. The entry point script will either write this string to the file specified by the `--output-file` option or print it to standard output if the option is not provided.

 ## 4. Error Handling